 Cambridge Homes’s website hosts an extensive gallery of photos that can give you a better picture of the types of homes we build, including our different floor plans and home styles.
 You can use the gallery for inspiration about all aspects of the home, from the exterior and outdoor living spaces to the living room, kitchen, and bathrooms.
 Relying on the gallery as your source of visual concepts is helpful, because not every product you see in a magazine or model is an available option.
 Cambridge Homes's design consultant will help you personalize your home.
 The photos in the gallery all depict projects completed by Cambridge Homes, so you can get a sense of your personalization options.

 Houzz is promoted as “a new way to design your home,” as it gives you the opportunity to browse millions of photos to get decorating, interior design, landscaping, and architecture ideas.
 While Houzz and similar websites can be fun to browse, it’s important to keep in mind that the personal touches you see in the photos may not be part of your home builder’s selection.
 Rather than focusing on new home construction ideas that aren’t accessible and setting yourself up for disappointment, it is better to develop your home wish list around what you know is offered.

 ☑️ Focus on General Styles

 That being said, no matter which photos you’re using for inspiration, don’t get too caught up on specifics.
-Chances are, you won’t be replicating every single detail when it comes time to build your new home.
+There are ways you can customize your floor plan to your lifestyle, but chances are, you won’t be replicating every single detail when it comes time to build your new home.
 The design center visit is when you will hash out particulars, so in preparation for the meeting, you should be generating general ideas about the styles, colors, and overall “feel” you hope to create.
 The home builder team will then walk you through the best way to achieve your vision.

 ☑️ Experiment with the Sherwin-Williams Color Visualizer